Welcome

 Please make sure that you present all the documents applicable as per the checklist when taking your appointment at VFS Global/ the competent German Mission.
 Failure to do so may result in our inability to process your application and you having to book a new appointment.

-- Certificate of residence (“Meldebescheinigung”) of the spouse living in Germany, not older than 6 months
+• If applicable, Certificate of residence ('Meldebescheinigung') of the spouse living in Germany, not older than 6 months

 - Marriage registration certificate